Attainability of maximum work and the reversible efficiency from minimally nonlinear irreversible heat engines: Introduction

-Even though the minimally nonlinear model can be used to obtain various results derived earlier \cite{nonlincombi1,nonlincombi2} this model has been criticized in Ref.\cite{OkuCritise} since the dissipation term present explicitly in this model appears naturally in the linear irreversible Thermodynamic models.
-Apart from finding the condition for obtaining the reversible efficiency, we try to overcome this criticism by considering this model in exergy calculation.
-Although this model has been studied partially in Ref. \cite{nonlinbath} by using perturbation method, we use this model in our exergy study and explicitly calculate the condition to obtain the optimized work and the maximum efficiency without using any approximation methods.
+Various studies on heat engines favored the attainability of Carnot efficiency at nonzero power \cite{fav,infreservoir1,infreservoir2}, however, it has been ruled out for large classes of systems which are in the linear response regime \cite{seifprx,vanreversible,unfav}.
+This may raise the question of whether it can be reachable for a nonlinear irreversible system at finite power \cite{nonlinbath}.
+In order to answer this question we have taken the minimally nonlinear irreversible thermodynamic model \cite{nonlinheat, nonlinrefrig,nonlincombi1,nonlincombi2} in our study.
+Although the minimally nonlinear model has been studied partially in Ref. \cite{nonlinbath} by using perturbation method and also for infinite reservoirs \cite{infreservoir1,infreservoir2}, we use this model in exergy study and explicitly calculate the condition to obtain the optimized work and the maximum efficiency.
 We find that the condition derived resembles with the Eq.(26) of Ref. \cite{nonlinbath}.
-This may not be obtained in the linear system even for the tight coupling condition in which there is no heat leakage between the system and the reservoirs \cite{bathfinite,kedem}.

 This paper has been organized as follows.
 In section 2, we introduce the minimally nonlinear irreversible model for exergy calculation.
-In section 3, we incorporate thermodynamical optimization procedure and calculate the optimized efficiency under the tight coupling condition.
-We also calculate the efficiency at maximum power under the non-tight coupling condition in section 4 and finally conclude with the main results.
+In section 3, we incorporate thermodynamical optimization procedure and calculate the optimized efficiency under the tight coupling condition: a condition in which there is no heat leakage between the system and the reservoirs \cite{bathfinite,kedem}.
+We also calculate the efficiency at maximum power under the non-tight coupling condition in section 4 and finally, conclude with the main results.